Your Complete Student Loan Guide for 2026

 Private Refinancing Rates

-Private lenders currently offer fixed rates from 3.23% to 15.99% APR and variable rates from 5.14% to 16.49% APR (with autopay discounts).
-Borrowers with excellent credit (740+) and stable income can secure rates well below the federal rate, potentially saving thousands.
+Private lenders offer a wide range of fixed and variable rates depending on credit: the strongest borrowers price below the federal rate, while weaker credit prices above it.
+Securing a rate well under your federal rate can save thousands.
 But refinancing federal loans into a private loan permanently eliminates access to IDR, forgiveness, deferment, and forbearance.
-We recommend this only for borrowers who have no intention of using federal protections and can secure a rate at least 1.5 percentage points below their current federal rate.
-See our refinancing guide and lender comparison for detailed analysis.
+We recommend it only for borrowers who have no intention of using federal protections and can secure a rate at least 1.5 percentage points below their current federal rate.
+Weigh the savings against what you would give up with our refinance-vs-keep-federal calculator, and compare lenders in our lender comparison.

 Parent PLUS Loan Changes